Queensland Police Issue Amber Alert For Four Children Allegedly Abducted North Of Mackay

 Authorities have confirmed the children - aged three, four, seven and eight may be "at significant risk".

-Stay up-to-date on the latest news with the Queensland Briefing - keeping you in the loop with news as it hits
+Stay up-to-date on the latest news with the National Briefing - keeping you in the loop with news as it hits

 They're all described as Caucasian, with slim builds and brown hair.